 Moreover, even in moments of leisure, people with disabilities must overcome barriers (Poria, Reichel & Brandt, 2011).
-Studying the consumption of leisure, Burns, Reichel and Brandt (2009) point out that the biggest obstacles for people with disabilities are not architectural barriers, but rather the barriers created by other consumers who harbor bias vis-à-vis the disabled.
-Emira and Thompson (2011) emphasize the negative effects that result from the lack of access to leisure in the development of children with disabilities and point out that some parents find it impossible to involve such children in leisure activities.
+Studying the consumption of leisure, ??urns, Reichel and Brandt (2009) point out that the biggest obstacles for people with disabilities are not architectural barriers, but rather the barriers created by other consumers who harbor bias vis-à-vis the disabled.
+Emira and Thompson (2011) Rituals and consumption are key elements for building and maintaining the individual and family identity (Epp & Price, 2008).
+In line with this perspective, Baker (2006) argues that marketing academics should devote themselves to investigating how people with disabilities can build their individual and collective identities through consumption.